angular-wizard/angular-wizard/README.md

 ## Navigation bar

-Any changed you wish to make to the navigation bar can be done by overwritting the CSS.
+Any changes you wish to make to the navigation bar can be done by overwritting the CSS.
 Because everyone wants the navigation bar in a different location and in a different style we have provided a default which you can change via your own HTML and CSS.
 The navigation bar shown below works in the following way:

 * Completed steps are painted as green
 * Current step is painted as dark grey